 - You violated the Warranty of Habitability.
 As a landlord, it’s your responsibility to keep the rented premises in a well-maintained condition

 - The eviction is a retaliatory act.
-When a tenant signs a lease, they become entitled to certain rights.
+When a tenant signs a rental agreement or lease, they become entitled to certain rights.
 Among these rights is the right to join a tenants’ union or filing a claim with an agency.
 So, you cannot try to evict a tenant for doing such things

 - You served the wrong notice.
 Different notice types exist for different purposes.
 You must serve the right one for the eviction process to go through